Zaharah/zaharah.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research group focus on developing tools and techniques to improve operational processes.
-The core research areas include business intelligence, business engineering and process engineering.
-My research focus consists of following concrete topics: data-driven decision-making, predictive maintenance, deep reinforcement learning, business process monitoring and optimisation and self-supervised and transfer learning.
+I am a computer science researcher, passionate about bridging the gap between artificial intelligence and engineering problems.
+My expertise involves the development of decision-support methods, data-driven predictive modeling, asset management tools, and predictive maintenance solutions.
+I have contributed to multiple H2020 and NWO research projects.
+My research focus consists of the following concrete topics: data-driven decision-making, deep reinforcement learning, business process monitoring and optimization, and self-supervised learning.

 If you are interested in talking about my research or possible collaboration, I welcome you to email me at z(dot)bukhsh@tue(dot)nl.